thessnelson/thessnelson/README.md

 ### Current Projects:
 - Everbull: An educational platform for new options traders
 - Mr Value: A market valuation platform
+- Carmen: Applying machine learning to get the perfect photo-op
+- BuzzPass: A new ZigBee-based communication method
 <br />

 ---